-Today I’d like to discuss a crucial aspect of fishing, which is how much line to put on your fishing reel.
+Today I’d like to discuss a crucial aspect of fishing – how much line to put on your fishing reel?

 Many experienced anglers might see this question as a little odd.

-However, the amount of times I see spinning reel tangles because of overfilling, line damage from spooling at incorrect pressure, and poor casting performance from underfilling the spool, suggests it’s a good time to quickly address the question.
+However, the number of times I see spinning reel tangles due to overfilling, line damage when spooling at an incorrect pressure, and poor casting from underfilling the spool, suggest that it’s a good time to address the problem.

 Why is the Amount of Line You Put on a Reel Important?